-Selecting the right disc
+Selecting the right disc (CDs and DVDs)

-An optical drive supports optical discs (CDs and DVDs).
+An optical drive supports optical discs (CDs and DVD).
 CDs, used to store digital data, are also used for commercial audio recordings and are convenient for your personal storage needs.
 DVDs are used primarily for movies, software, and data backup purposes.
-DVDs are the same form factor as CDs but have at least 8 times the storage capacity.
+DVDs are the same form factor as CDs but have a much higher storage capacity.